wp-plugins/wpdiscuz/readme.txt

 * | Option for "User Must be registered to comment"
 * | Option to held new comments for moderation
 * | Option to hide user labels/titles
-* | Option to set number of comment threads per page (for "load more comments" button)
+* | Option to set number of comment threads per page
 * | Option to set nested comments maximum depth level
 * | Option to manage (hide/show) email notification checkboxes
 * | Option to notify administrators and comment authors on new comment/reply
-* | Option to keep checked-on the email notification checkboxes on comment form by default
+* | Option to keep ON the email notification options on comment form by default
 * | Option to manage font color
 * | Option to manage comment/reply background colors
 * | Option to manage author name and label color